 My practice is rooted in a psychodynamic / psychoanalytic approach to healing.
 This means I listen deeply to what you are saying with your words and body language, and I listen to my own intuition and training as you speak.

 I give attention and care to what is happening between us in the therapy room.
 I attend to what is conscious and what may be unconscious in your experience.
 Together we get curious about your feelings, and about how your past might be influencing your present.
 When we make space for what is just at the edge of your awareness, your understanding of yourself expands, as do your choices and capabilities.

-I strive to be flexible, open and inclusive.
-I am actively engaged in anti-oppression work, both personally and professionally.
-I honor diversity, and accordingly welcome people from all walks of life.
+To guide my work, I draw on varied schools of psychological and philosophical thought.
+I integrate current scholarship from psychoanalytic theory, attachment theory, neuroscience, and somatic, trauma-informed research.
+I strive to be flexible and open in my work and am actively engaged in anti-oppression work, both personally and professionally.
+I honor diversity and accordingly welcome people from all walks of life.

-California Institute of Integral Studies - Masters of the Arts in Counseling Psychology
+California Institute of Integral Studies - San Francisco, CA - Masters Degree, Counseling Psychology

 Gestalt Process Group with Frank Rubenfeld - 8+ years of study of Gestalt theory and emergent processes

 University of Wisconsin - Madison, WI - BS, BA, Life Sciences Communication and International Relations